On This Page:

 Reservations are accepted for class sessions when students will be working on computers.
 Reservations are not accepted for lectures or student study time.
 The faculty member or TA must be present throughout the class session.

 We offer different configurations of classrooms to meet the needs of a variety of teaching styles.
-We have both PC and Mac classrooms.
-Most of our classrooms can accommodate 20 students; the largest is a 39-seat PC lab.
+We have both Windows and Mac classrooms.
+Most of our classrooms can accommodate 25 students; the largest is a 39-seat PC lab.
 For a complete list of classroom locations and seating capacities, see our Classroom page.

 Students also have access to specialized software using one of the 123 UMass Amherst IT-maintained computers in the Learning Commons.
 The Learning Commons is open 24 hours per day, five days per week.

-Data projectors are available – request one when you make your reservation.
+Data projectors are available in each classroom – request one when you make your reservation.

-If you need more information about teaching in the IT Computer Classrooms, send an email to email@example.com.
-To reserve an IT Computer Classroom, submit an online request with the following information:
+To reserve an IT computer classroom, submit an online request.
+If you need more information about teaching in the IT computer classrooms, send an email to email@example.com with the following information:

-- Additional requests: overhead projector, special software or files
+- Additional requests: classroom quick set up training, projector, special software, or files.

 We encourage you to email us at firstname.lastname@example.org to schedule a preliminary consultation, even if your plans are not completely finalized.